MaimoonHossain/ema-john/README.md

-This is simple amazon clone website.
+This is a simple amazon clone website.